syncfusion-content/asp.net-core-docs/aspnet-core/Combobox/filtering.md

 While filtering, you can change the filter type to `contains`, `startsWith`, or `endsWith` for string type within the filter event handler.

-In the following examples, data filtering is done with `endsWith` type.
+In the following examples, data filtering is done with the `endsWith` type.

-{% tabs %}

 {% highlight html %}